joesunley/NEA-Project/README.md

 * [ ] Allow the creation of multi-race competitions with limited difficulty (Drag and Drop UI?)
 * [ ] Allow a host to upload custom map files for players to then download for use within multiplayer
 * [ ] Allow players to view the results from all races
-* [ ] Allow the host to choose a scoring system for races or create their own custom score
+* [ ] Allow the host to choose a scoring system for races or create their own custom score:
   * Percentages behind winner
   * 1st - 100, 2nd - 99
   * Etc